SeanFromIT/studentloanbilltracker/USCongress.md

 ## House Bills

-**<a id="hr3861" target="_blank" href="https://popvox.com/bills/us/114/hr3861">H.R.
-3861 (Employer Participation in Student Loan Assistance Act)</a>** -
-Expands Section 127 law (which allows employers to offer up to $5250 in annual education assistance) to include past education (student loan reimbursement), not just current and future (tuition reimbursement).

-Status: 10/29/2015 - Referred to the House Committee on Ways and Means.

 **<a id="hr3451" target="_blank" href="https://www.popvox.com/bills/us/114/hr3451">H.R.
 3451 (Student Loan Bankruptcy Parity Act of 2015)</a>** -
 Similar to <a href="#hr449">H.R.
 449</a>, a one pager to return Chapter 11 bankruptcy protections to student loans.